-A motif in music, which is where leitmotif gets its name from (in German leitmotif means “leading motif”), is simply the smallest unit of a single piece of music that has thematic or structural identity.
+A motif in music, which is where leitmotif gets its name from (in German, leitmotif means “leading motif”), is simply the smallest unit of a single piece of music that has a thematic or structural identity.

 A leitmotif is different from a regular motif because a leitmotif is always associated with something that is not in the music.

-This is why leitmotifs are mainly nowadays found in film music, and they are associated with a specific character or place in the film.
+This is why leitmotifs are mainly found in film music, and they are associated with a specific character or location in the film.